Simulating data to check or preregister code

 Making a dataset that has the variables you expect your real dataset will have allows you to exactly state (in code rather than potentially ambiguous words) what you will do.

 It’s very easy to make a dataset.
-Let’s take a simple example.
+Let’s take the simple example about smoking and lung cancer.
 We are interested in only 4 variables:

 Here is the top of the simulated dataset.